karolina-siemieniuk-morawska/map-app/README.md

 ## 💡 About

-React application that let's you display chosen location on a map - you can check it out here: [https://app-map.netlify.app/](https://app-map.netlify.app/)
+React application that let's you display chosen location on a map.

 * Stack:
 ✨ **React 17**: [https://github.com/facebook/react](https://github.com/facebook/react)